HackTestes/MemoryScanner/README.md

 In this mode we know the value that we are trying to find, but we don't know the type or the location in the memory.
 So, we make an educated guess (integer of 4 bytes) and scan the memory in hopes of finding its address.
 To avoid copying the entire target process (which is quite expensive), we can filter for only pages that can be written.

-After copying the necessary memory, we covert small parts to the disired type (i32 == signed integer of 4 bytes) and compare the values, furthermore we parallelize this operation.
+After copying the necessary memory, we covert small parts to the desired type (i32 == signed integer of 4 bytes) and compare the values, furthermore we parallelize this operation.

 PS: the implementation here copies a whole memory block of contiguous writable memory to avoid costs related to context switching.